- Location: South Dakota

 On the other hand, if you choose to keep possession of the vehicle, you're responsible for obtaining a salvage title before you sell the vehicle or transfer the title.

-It's important to note that salvaged titles are only required when the vehicle is less than seven years old, or if the vehicle weighs under 16,000 pounds.
+It's important to note that salvaged titles are only required when the vehicle is less than 7 years old, or if the vehicle weighs under 16,000 pounds.

 Once a salvage title has been obtained, you are free to apply for a rebuilt title.
 Before doing so, the vehicle must at least be operational.
 Then, you'll need to register your vehicle.